releng-tool/releng-tool-docs/content/getting-started/tutorial-basic.md

 releng-tool will process the `liba` package before `program-b`.

 With this minimal set of packages, the project's releng-tool configuration can now be created.
-At the root of the project, create a `releng.py` configuration file with the following contents:
+At the root of the project, create a `releng-tool.rt` configuration file with the following contents:

 ```python